Nanostring-Biostats/CosMx-Analysis-Scratch-Space/blog/spatial algorithms zoo.md

 # xy is a 2-column matrix of xy locations
 neighbors <- InSituCor:::nearestNeighborGraph(x = xy[, 1], y = xy[, 2], n=50)
 ```
+Note this matrix is populated by *distances*, not by simple 1/0 values.

 #### Returning a sparse matrix of cells' neighbors within a radius